se02035/public/00-vscode-with-azure-bastion.md

 # Use VS Code with Bastion (SSH tunnel)

+I love working with VS Code; it is such a great tool.
+One of the features I like most is to work with remote resources (machines, containers, etc) as my development environment.
+It makes working with local resources (e.g. files, etc) so easy.

+Recently, I needed to work with private Azure resources (resources deployed in an Azure vnet with no public endpoints); things like creating files, running AZ CLI commands, etc. Azure Bastion enabled me to connect to a jump box (an Linux Azure VM) and work from there but I wasn't as productive as with VS Code.

+Luckily, there is a way to use VS Code with Bastion.

 ## Prerequisites

 - [Azure CLI]([How to install the Azure CLI | Microsoft Docs](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli))